MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/lcs-setup.md

 5. You can monitor the progress by periodically refreshing the environment details page.
 Setup typically takes 30 minutes or less.

-6. When the setup is complete, a message will inform you if the process was successful or if there was a failure.
+6. When the setup is complete, a message informs you if the process was successful or if there was a failure.
 If the setup failed, then a related error message is displayed.
 You must fix any errors before moving to the next step.

 7. Select **Link to Power Platform environment** to create a link between Dataverse and the current environment's databases.
 This typically takes less than 5 minutes.